gzt5142/OrientationTools/README.md

 ### Python Toolbox for ArcGIS Pro: Surface Orientation Toolbox

+NOTE: This toolbox requires the Pillow image processing package.
+Pillow is included in the ArcGIS Pro distribution as of version 2.7.
+If you are using an earlier version of Pro, you will need to clone your python environment and install the Pillow package manually.

 * __Study DEM__ -- Tool to process DEM inputs and generate the multi-band raster dataset representing the surface normal vectors used by all of the tools listed below.
 Surface normal vectors are derived from gradient obtained via a Sobel operator.
 The output from this tool should be placed in a geodatabase.
 It will be a 4-band raster,